 Targeted and data-driven security awareness training for users is a must, of course.
-Even more critical is adopting a people-centric security strategy, which can help your organization manage security risk more effectively by focusing on threats that target and exploit people.
+Even more critical is adopting a people-centric security strategy, which can help your organisation manage security risk more effectively by focusing on threats that target and exploit people.

 A people-centric approach to security helps you understand how your people are targeted by threats, how they work in high-risk ways and how they can access valuable data.
-Developing this approach includes identifying the Very Attacked People™ (VAPs) in your organization.
+Developing this approach includes identifying the Very Attacked People™ (VAPs) in your organisation.
 Once you understand the threats they face, and how they are being targeted by attackers, you can implement appropriate controls that will protect them—and your business.

 To learn more about creating a people-centric security program, and how Proofpoint can help set up and manage your program, see this page.